vsheleg/note-app/README.md

 # Note-app
 In this app you can store public and private notes.

-Deployed version of the app you can find (https://notes-app0.herokuapp.com/notes)[here]
+Deployed version of the app you can find [here](https://notes-app0.herokuapp.com/notes)

 In project are used:
-*Reac
+*React
 *Material UI
 *NodeJS
 *Express.js